unitymakesus/foriver/wp-content/plugins/popup-maker/readme.txt

-=== Popup Maker - Best Rated ===
+=== Popup Maker™ - Best Rated ===
-Contributors: danieliser, wppopupmaker, waltmesser Author URI: https://wppopupmaker.com/?utm_source=readme-header&utm_campaign=Readme&utm_medium=author-uri Plugin URI: https://wppopupmaker.com/?utm_capmaign=Readme&utm_source=readme-header&utm_medium=plugin-uri Donate link:
+Contributors: danieliser, wppopupmaker, waltmesser, yogaman5020 Author URI: https://wppopupmaker.com/?utm_source=readme-header&utm_campaign=Readme&utm_medium=author-uri Plugin URI: https://wppopupmaker.com/?utm_capmaign=Readme&utm_source=readme-header&utm_medium=plugin-uri Donate link:
 Tags: marketing, optin, advertising, responsive popups, promotion, popover, pop-up, pop over, lightbox, conversion, modal, popup, popups
 Requires at least: 3.6
-Tested up to: 4.7.2
+Tested up to: 4.8
-Stable tag: 1.5.8
+Stable tag: 1.6.6
 License: GNU Version 3 or Any Later Version

 Create any popup imaginable!
 Customize your popups from head-to-toe and give your site more utility, usability, and conversions.

 == Description ==

+= Best WordPress Popup Plugin =

-Popup Maker is the most advanced and versatile wordpress popup plugin.
-Create any type of modal or content overlay.
+Popup Maker™ is the **best popup plugin WordPress** has to offer.
+It is extremely versatile & flexible.
+Bend it to create any type of modal or content overlay for your WordPress website.

 Customize every facet of your popups, from theme and position, to targeting and cookies.